 NOTE: To stay up-to-date with the City vaccination events and COVID-19 information, please, visit the Naples information page.

 To be first notified when the phone lines will reopen for the waitlist, you can “Subscribe” to constant contact.
 Visit the City’s website and click on Subscribe at the bottom right.
 Click the COVID-19 option as well as the emergency notifications and enter your email.

 Eligibility requirements: Adults 18 years and older with proof of residency.

-FDOH-COLLIER: FDOH-Collier is distributing the Moderna COVID-19 vaccine to health care personnel with direct patient contact and people 65 and older.
+FDOH-COLLIER: FDOH-Collier is distributing the Moderna COVID-19 vaccine to people 18 and older.